-- release of business activity statements and Appendix 4C's on a quarterly basis; - release of half-year and full-year financial statements; - release of ASX Announcements relating to important strategic and financial initiatives; - publication of an Annual Report; - the Annual General Meeting; and - provision of information and resources through the online Investor section of our website at https://vtivisioninvestors.com/
+- release of business activity statements and Appendix 4C document on a quarterly basis; - release of half-year and full-year financial statements; - release of ASX Announcements relating to important strategic and financial initiatives; - publication of an Annual Report; - organization and conduct of an Annual General Meeting; and - provision of information and resources through the online Investor section of our website at https://vtivisioninvestors.com/

 We also invite CDI holders and stockholders to communicate directly with us and provide contact information and a dedicated email address on the Investor section of our website.
-All CDI holders and stockholders have the option to receive communications from, and send communications to, the Company and our Share Registry electronically.
+All CDI holders and stockholders have the option to receive communications from and send communications to, the Company and our Share Registry by electronic means.

-To also facilitate communication, we have a section in out Continuous Disclosure Policy which aims to promote and maintain the confidence of the Company's CDI holders and stockholders through ongoing timely, balanced and effective communication.
+To facilitate communication, we have a section in our Continuous Disclosure Policy that aims to promote and maintain the confidence of the Company's CDI holders and stockholders through ongoing timely, balanced, and effective communication.

-When we hold a new investor or analyst presentation, we release a copy of the presentation materials to the ASX ahead of the presentation.
+When we implement a new version of our investor or analyst presentation, we release a copy of the presentation materials to the ASX ahead of use.